mehiskork/gym-app-mvp/docs/android-tester-runbook.md

 - Reset local data clears this device only.
 - Account switch on the same device requires destructive local reset.
 - Delete plan syncs deletion across devices but does not delete workout history.
-- Future Delete account will delete synced TrainFrame account data after backend implementation.
+- Delete account deletes synced TrainFrame account data through account-JWT-only `DELETE /me`.
 - Deleting a TrainFrame account does not delete the user's Google account.

 ## Support Bundle Privacy